 - Preheat oven to 350 F.

-- On a wrap, add chicken, squash, onion and goat cheese and roll.
+- On each tortilla, add chicken and onion and goat cheese and roll into an enchilada.

 - Add each roll to a 8 x 10 baking dish.

-- Once filled, top with salsa verde and raw cheese.
+- Once filled, top with salsa verde and cheese.